“Little Lithuania” in Hiroshima

 Do you think about opening another “Little Lithuania” shop somewhere in Japan?

-At the moment no. Although, in the future it would be great.
+At the moment no. Although, in the future, it would be great.
 It is just a dream at this moment, but it would be great if we could have other stores with different concepts based on “Little Lithuania”, such as: “Little Lithuania for men”, “Little Lithuania for kids” or “Little Lithuania cafe”.

 Is it easy to cooperate with Lithuanian businessmen?
-How would you describe business relations and atmosphere in Lithuania?
+How would you describe business relations and the atmosphere in Lithuania?